 - Make sure the senior you love receives at least annual eye exams and that corrective lenses are always worn when prescribed.

-Anthem Home Care can assist in many ways, from in-home safety assessments to avoid falls, to highly individualized care for seniors dealing with all the challenges of a TBI as well as other conditions.
-Reach out to us at 361-643-2323 for free in-home consultation and also to discover more about how our specialized senior care in Rockport is helping older adults live life to the fullest, every day.
+Anthem Home Care, a provider of in home care in Portland and nearby areas, can assist in many ways, from in-home safety assessments to avoid falls, to highly individualized care for seniors dealing with all the challenges of a TBI as well as other conditions.
+Reach out to us at 361-643-2323 for free in-home consultation and also to discover more about how we provide in home care in Portland and surrounding communities that helps older adults live life to the fullest, every day.